techsachinkr/Facebook-Movies-Data-Miner-and-Analyzer/README.md

            'Relative Comments']
 ```

-# Analytics on Movies data for generatiing some insights or stats
+# Analytics on Movies data for generating some insights or stats

 Now did following analytics tasks on data selected as mentioned above:
 i) Generated plots for top ten movies with total likes received,comparative to each other